Cleveland Browns: History

-The history of the Cleveland Browns American football team began in 1944 when taxi-cab magnate Arthur B. "Mickey" McBride secured a Cleveland franchise in the newly formed All-America Football Conference (AAFC).
+The Cleveland Browns were founded in 1944 when taxicab magnate Arthur B. "Mickey" McBride secured a Cleveland franchise in the newly formed All-America Football Conference (AAFC).
 Paul Brown was the team's namesake and first coach.
 The Browns began play in 1946 in the AAFC.
 The Browns won each of the league's four championship games before the league dissolved in 1949.
 The team then moved to the more established National Football League (NFL), where it continued to dominate.
 Between 1950 and 1955, Cleveland reached the NFL championship game every year, winning three times.

 McBride and his partners sold the team to a group of Cleveland businessmen in 1953 for a then-unheard-of $600,000.
 Eight years later, the team was sold again, this time to a group led by New York advertising executive Art Modell.
-Modell fired Brown before the 1963 season, but the team continued to win behind running back Jim Brown.
+Modell fired Brown before the 1963 season, but the team continued to win behind fullback Jim Brown.
 The Browns won the championship in 1964 and reached the title game the following season, losing to the Green Bay Packers.

 When the AFL and NFL merged before the 1970 season, Cleveland became part of the new American Football Conference (AFC).
 While the Browns made it back to the playoffs in 1971 and 1972, they fell into mediocrity through the mid-1970s.
 A revival of sorts took place in 1979 and 1980, when quarterback Brian Sipe engineered a series of last-minute wins and the Browns came to be called the "Kardiac Kids".
 Under Sipe, however, the Browns did not make it past the first round of the playoffs.
-Quarterback Bernie Kosar, whom the Browns drafted in 1985, led the team to three AFC Championship games in the late 1980s but lost each time to the Denver Broncos.
+Quarterback Bernie Kosar, whom the Browns drafted in 1985, led the team to three AFC Championship games in the late 1980s, but lost each time to the Denver Broncos.

-In 1995, Modell announced he was relocating the Browns to Baltimore, sowing a mix of outrage and bitterness among Cleveland's dedicated fan base.
+In 1995, Modell announced he was moving the Browns to Baltimore, drawing a mix of outrage and bitterness from Cleveland's dedicated fan base.
 Negotiations and legal battles led to an agreement where Modell would be allowed to take his personnel to Baltimore as an expansion franchise, called the Baltimore Ravens, but would leave Cleveland the Browns' colors, logos and heritage for a reactivated Browns franchise that would take the field no later than 1999.
+Before the 1991 season, the Browns hired Bill Belichick to be the head coach.
+He led the team one winning season in his five years with the team, which occurred in 1994.
+The 1994 team defeated the New England Patriots 20–13 in the Wild Card Round before falling to the Pittsburgh Steelers 29–9 in the Divisional Round.
+After a 5–11 season in 1995, the Browns fired Belichick.